MTUs, Throughput and Billing

 If the user logs in on both the app and website, they would count as one MTU: two different

 How do I see my usage data?

-If you have questions about your data usage or how it relates to your bill, we recommend logging into your Segment workspace, navigating to the “Usage” and “Insights” pages in the “Usage and Billing” section under “Settings”.
+If you have questions about your data usage or how it relates to your bill, log into your Segment workspace, click Settings > Usage and Billing > Usage.